 Creativity and resilience are qualities highly prized in today’s workplace.
-The study of art and textiles give students the opportunity to develop lifelong transferable skills whilst doing something creative that they enjoy.
+The study of art and textiles gives students the opportunity to develop lifelong transferable skills whilst doing something creative that they enjoy.

 How we organise learning

-In Year 8, students will have a chance to explore a wide range of textiles techniques to discover how to add colour to fabric.
+In Year 8, students explore a wide range of textiles techniques to discover how to add colour to fabric.
 These include printing, tie dye, batik, crackle dyes and bleaching.
-They will then use plastic fusing and machine stitching to construct a graffiti-inspired shopper bag.
+They use plastic fusing and machine stitching to construct a graffiti-inspired shopper bag.